Updated: Dec 20, 2022

-Leptonica is a pedagogically-oriented open source site
+Leptonica is a pedagogically-oriented open source library

 containing software that is broadly useful for image processing

 - Rasterop (a.k.a. bitblt)

 - Binary and grayscale morphology, rank order, and convolution

 - Image transformations combining changes in scale and pixel depth

 - Pixelwise masking, blending, enhancement, arithmetic ops, etc.

 Ancillary operations include

 - I/O for standard image formats